1. Classification Overview

 Management of Change

 Any modification to process equipment, piping, or ventilation systems requires review of area classification.
-Even seemingly minor changes (adding a sample point, relocating equipment) can affect classification boundaries.
-All changes should be documented through the facility's Management of Change (MOC) process.
+Even minor changes (adding a sample point, relocating equipment) can shift classification boundaries.
+Document all changes through the facility's Management of Change (MOC) process.

 | Inspection Item | Frequency | Standard Reference |